open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 2024-09-16 14:19:11 collector-1  | Body: Str(Started PetClinicApplication in 0.489 seconds (process running for 0.493))
 ```

-The OpenTelemetry Spring Boot starter has instrumented Logback and has sent the 'Started PetClinicApplication in 0.489 seconds (process running for 0.493)' telemetry log record to the OpenTelemetry collector.
+The OpenTelemetry Spring Boot starter has instrumented Logback and has sent the
+'Started PetClinicApplication in 0.489 seconds (process running for 0.493)'
+telemetry log record to the OpenTelemetry Collector.

-Let's open the <http://localhost:8080/vets.html> in our web browser or execute the following curl command:
+Let's open the <http://localhost:8080/vets.html> in our web browser or execute
+the following curl command:

 ```shell
 curl http://localhost:8080/vets.html
 ```

-If we look at the Collector logs, we can see that one span has been created for the HTTP request with the Trace ID `16a0a5be5127309858c7c63a76b3f471` (it will be a different Trace ID in your case):
+If we look at the Collector logs, we can see that one span has been created for
+the HTTP request with the Trace ID `16a0a5be5127309858c7c63a76b3f471` (it will
+be a different Trace ID in your case):

 ```
 collector-1  | InstrumentationScope io.opentelemetry.spring-webmvc-6.0 2.8.0-alpha